 - Have A Heart-To-Heart Conversation

-It is high time that you sit down with them and have a heart-to-heart conversation.
-Tell an emotionally immature person that you do not hold any grudges and are there to make peace.
+If you are in a relationship with an emotionally immature boyfriend or girlfriend, it is important to sit down with them and have a heart-to-heart conversation.
+Tell them that you do not hold any grudges and are there to make peace.
 But you are also disturbed by their behavior, and it costs your happiness.
 Putting out the word there can have two outcomes – either they understand, or they don’t.
 At least, you will have a definitive answer to move forward.

 Frequently Asked Questions